-In fact, 57 US Million Workers are part of the gig economy.
+In fact, 57 US Million workers are part of the gig economy because they have found gig jobs that offer quick ways to make 500 dollars or more each week.
 Many people have flourished being freelancers, and they feel that it is the way forward.
 Clocking in and out of work has seen to be less desirable these days compared to earlier.

 Gig Economy Examples

 We are smack dab in what we call the gig economy – where independent contractors and side hustlers are doing just as well for themselves compared to the people working regular shifts at a job.
 This has impacted the economy considerably – the Freelancers Union has over 300k members meaning over 35% of the total US workforce are freelancers.
 This equates to about $1.4 trillion last year.